feroult/yawp-site/guides/api/shields.md

 }

 public void defaults() {
-   // for route without a more specific shield rule.
+   // for routes without a more specific shield rule.
 }
 ~~~